-These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") and under the historical cost convention, as modified by the use of fair value for financial instruments measured at fair value.
+These financial statements have been prepared in accordance with UK adopted International Accounting Standards ("IFRS") and under the historical cost convention.
 The financial statements are presented in United States Dollars ("US\$") except where otherwise indicated.

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 The policies have been consistently applied to all the years presented, unless otherwise stated.